Esri/arcgis-maps-sdk-dotnet-demos/README.md

 This project contains source code for native Windows Desktop, Store, and Phone applications that demonstrate common workflows for utilizing and displaying spatial information with the ArcGIS Runtime SDK for .NET.

 ### Quartz Beta
-For samples for the [Quartz beta](https://developers.arcgis.com/net/quartz/) release, please see the [Quartz Branch](https://github.com/Esri/arcgis-runtime-demos-dotnet/tree/Quartz)
+For samples for the [Quartz beta](https://developers.arcgis.com/net/quartz/) for .NET and Xamarin, please see the [Quartz Branch](https://github.com/Esri/arcgis-runtime-demos-dotnet/tree/Quartz)

 ### Demos